Dreezy00007/Furniture-site/README.md

-# Furniture-site is a furniture project for companies that wants to display their different furniture merchandise
+# Furniture-site is a furniture project for companies that wants to display their different furniture related merchandise